Brass-Plated Steel Cased Ammo: Brass-Plated Steel Casings Explained

-Brass-plated steel casings are sort of a rare but very useful cartridge type in the ammunition world.
-They aren’t as well-known in the US as full brass or steel casings but surprisingly, they offer the best of both worlds.
-You get the affordability of steel with the reliability and reloadability (Boxer only) of brass.
+Brass-plated steel casings are a rare but useful cartridge type in the ammunition world.
+While they aren’t as well known in the U.S. as full brass or steel casings, they surprisingly offer the best of both worlds – the affordability of steel with the reliability and reloadability (Boxer only) of brass.

-Brass plated steel casings are a staple of the Russian and Eastern European militaries but their popularity in the US is taking off.
-This type of cartridge can sometimes be used at indoor ranges because it can be reloaded if it’s Boxer-primed but if it’s a purely recycling type facility, it won’t be.
-Be sure to check first or use what they sell there for ease of use.
+Brass-plated steel casings are a staple of the Russian and Eastern European militaries, but their popularity in the U.S. is quickly growing.
+This type of cartridge can sometimes be used at indoor ranges, as it can be reloaded (if Boxer-primed).
+But if it’s purely a recycling facility, these cartridges will likely not be allowed.

 Brass-Plated Steel Case Reloading

-An interesting and very cool aspect of this cartridge type is that it fully functions like a brass-casing and is just as easy to reload multiple times as full brass.
-The electro-plated steel remains non-corrosive and is very strong.
-You’re essentially getting steel with all the characteristics of brass and this works wonderfully for this particular application.
-This is only for Boxer-primed ammo so make sure you don’t order incorrectly if reloading.
+An interesting aspect of this cartridge type is that it fully functions like a brass casing, and is just as easy to reload multiple times as full brass.
+The electro-plated steel remains non-corrosive and is very strong – so you’re essentially getting steel with all the characteristics of brass, and this works wonderfully for this particular application.
+Make sure you order correctly if reloading, as this only works with Boxer-primed ammo.

-A quick way to check used rounds you may have collected is to simply take one case and either give it a deep scratch or cut it in half and take a peek at the component metals.
-It’s very easy to tell brass from plated other metal.
-Toss the one you’ve scratched however.
+To check used rounds, simply take one case and give it a deep scratch or cut it in half, then look at the component metals.
+It’s easy to tell brass from other plated metals (and don't forget to toss the one you’ve scratched).

-Many shops and ranges will carry this type of ammunition and Wolf and Brown Bear are the most recognizable manufacturers.
-This particular type may be more visible when brass is at a high cost or if there’s a shortage but it’s almost always for sale.
-Ammo.com is a pretty good way to get it at all times at reasonable prices.
-The price varies according to manufacturer, but overall most types are looked upon favorably by target shooters, pros and hunters.
-If you like to shoot and blow through rounds like no tomorrow, this could become your favorite type of cartridge casing.
+Many shops and ranges will carry this type of ammunition, with Wolf and Brown Bear as the most recognizable manufacturers.
+This particular type may be more visible when brass is at a high cost or if there’s a shortage, but it’s almost always for sale.
+Ammo.com is a great way to get it any time at reasonable prices – which vary according to manufacturer.

-There tends to be some debate about plated ammunition of all types with regards to the reloading and range use issues primarily.
-If you’re a reloader, you already know what works and what doesn’t so that shouldn’t be an issue.
-If you’re using an indoor or outdoor range and aren’t sure of the policies, it only takes a minute to ask or double check so you aren’t breaking the rules or upsetting the staff.
+There is an ongoing debate about plated ammunition with regards to reloading and range use.
+If you’re a reloader, you already know what works and what doesn’t, so that shouldn’t be an issue.
+If you’re using an indoor or outdoor range and aren’t sure of the policies, it only takes a minute to ask.